ErikTheBlacksmith/AHK-Special-Char-GUI/readme.txt

 do not steal please i made this :)

 How to use:
-Change what you want in settings.txt (a default is provided) run generate.exe run the generated AHK file select place for the character to be typed
+Change what you want in Settings.txt (a default is provided) run generate.exe run the generated AHK file select place for the character to be typed